 Family card members (sign up for free) can get a free tea or filter coffee on weekdays (normally £1) – better still, you get free refills on all drinks.
 As with all Family member offers, you simply scan/swipe your card at the checkout.
 You only need one membership per group (there's no restriction on group size).

-You can do this at all Ikea stores except for Hammersmith and Aberdeen Order and Collection Point.
-See our Free tea and coffee deals round-up for other places where you can grab a free hot drink.
+You can do this at all Ikea stores except for Hammersmith and Plan & Order points.
+See our Free tea and coffee deals for other places where you can grab a free hot drink.

 -